nicolasdao/pypuffy/README.md

 > Tl;dr, Update the version in the `setup.cfg` file, and then run `make bp` to build and publish your package to https://pypi.org.

 __IMPORTANT:__ First, make sure you've updated the version in the the `setup.cfg` file.
-Ideally, you should also tag your git repository `git tag vx.x.x`.
+Ideally, you should also tag your git repository `git tag -a vx.x.x -m vx.x.x`.

 To build your package, run: